-Mr. Fairgrieve serves as lead mechanical engineer and is responsible for a diverse array of projects involving sensing and active protection systems for DoD and commercial customers.
+Mr. Fairgrieve serves as vice president and lead mechanical engineer, and is responsible for a diverse array of projects involving sensing and active protection systems for DoD and commercial customers.

-His early work at the company focused on designing a test platform to validate a novel anti-motion sickness technology called MOCOVE for shipboard and vehicle computer operators and research and development efforts in the area of active protection against ballistic threats for personnel.
+His early work at the company focused on designing a test platform to validate a novel anti-motion sickness technology for shipboard use.
+He also worked on research and development efforts in the area of active protection.

-Since 2006, he has served as lead mechanical designer and systems integrator for the Iron Curtain active protection system, helping to develop the design from a concept to a proven, field-ready system through numerous sensor and countermunition tests and several government sponsored live-fire testing cycles on different vehicle platforms, including the HMMWV, M-ATV, and the Army Ground Combat Vehicle.
-Through these efforts, he has gained expertise in the areas of vehicle integration, mil-spec testing, design for manufacturing, explosive device design, threat characteristics, and high-level analysis approaches.
+Since 2006, he has served as lead mechanical designer and systems integrator for the Iron Curtain active protection system, helping to develop from concept design to a field-ready system utilizing sensor and countermunition tests and government-sponsored live-fire testing on different vehicle platforms, including the Stryker, HMMWV, M-ATV, and the Army Ground Combat Vehicle.
+He has expertise in the areas of vehicle integration, mil-spec testing, design for manufacturing, explosive device design, threat characteristics, and high-level analysis approaches.
 In addition to continued improvements to the Iron Curtain system, he currently focuses on other novel active survivability systems.

 He joined the company in 2004 after a brief stint as a business and technology analyst where he worked to help commercialize dual-use DoD technologies.
 He graduated from the University of Virginia in May 2003 with a B.S. in mechanical engineering and a minor in economics.